colintakeda/data-science_team-H/Final_Report.md

 came to is that both have a sizable impact on performance, and their individual significance cannot be easily isolated using simple models.
-Our models demonstrate that using either driver or constructor on its own is a significant predictor for final position order. (which one is a better approximation relies on your sampling received in your train test split).
+Our models demonstrate that using either driver or constructor on its own is a significant predictor for final position order.
+(Which one is a better approximation relies on the sampling made in the train-test split).
 A model using the combination of both variables as a predictor served as the strongest predictor of final position, however it still did not sufficiently account for the final position of the vehicles.
 If